beersandrew/usd-thumbnail-generator/README.md

   - `-h`, `--help` : Show help
   - `--create-usdz-result` :  Returns the resulting files as a new USDZ file called `<subject_usd_file>_Thumbnail.usdz`
   - `--verbose` :             Prints out the steps as they happen
+  - `--dome-light` :          The path to the dome light HDR image to use, if any

   Note: You must have usd installed and available in your path.
 [Install Steps Here](https://github.com/PixarAnimationStudios/OpenUSD#getting-and-building-the-code)